 \section{Results}

-\subsection{Evolution of the Polysemy over Time}
+\subsection{Evolution of the polysemy over time}

-We estimate the polysemy of a speaker, e.g., a child, from a continuous speech sample, which can be seen as a sequence of $N$ word tokens, $t_1,...,t_i,...t_N$.
-The \textbf{mean polysemy} of a sample is defined as the mean of the number of meanings of the $i$-th token according to its part-of-speech i.e. nouns, adjectives, adverbs and verbs (in these samples, only content words are considered).
-Samples were obtained from transcripts of recording sessions from the CHILDES database \parencite{MacWhinney2000a} of speech between children and adults (see Section \nameref{sec:materials} for further details).
+We estimate the polysemy of a speaker e.g., a child, from a continuous speech sample, which can be seen as a sequence of $N$ word tokens, $t_1,...,t_i,...t_N$.
+The \textbf{mean polysemy} of a sample is defined as the mean number of meanings of the $i$-th token according to its part-of-speech i.e. noun, adjective, adverb or verb (in these samples, only content words are considered).
+Samples were obtained from transcripts of recording sessions from the CHILDES database \parencite{MacWhinney2000a} of speech between children and adults (see Section \nameref{sec:materialsandmethods} for further details).

 From this generic definition, we derive two concrete measures of mean polysemy, depending on how the number of different meanings is calculated for every token: